wrp/wrp.github.io/_posts/2025-10-30-interpretable.md

 ~~~

 I fundamentally disagree.
 This definition of "interpretable" is
 *exactly* what people have always meant by "readable".
-Or, at
-least, it is what I have always meant!
-Are other people using the
-word differently than I am?
 Perhaps it is good to have this new
 word which means exactly the same thing as the old word if
 it provides clarity to new users, but redefining words
 is dangerous.
 If we redefine "readable" to only refer to the lexical